colaberry/trust-before-intelligence-book/manuscript/16_glossary.md

 - **RRF:** Reciprocal Rank Fusion — A method for combining multiple ranked lists into a single ranking, commonly used in hybrid search systems.

 - **SQL:** Structured Query Language — A programming language used for managing and querying relational databases.

+- **SLO:** Service Level Objective — A target metric for system reliability or performance (e.g., 99.9% uptime), used to define acceptable service quality.

+- **SOC:** Security Operations Center — A centralized team responsible for monitoring, detecting, and responding to security threats and incidents.

+- **SRE:** Site Reliability Engineering — A discipline that applies software engineering principles to infrastructure and operations, pioneered by Google to ensure system reliability.

 - **TTL:** Time To Live — A mechanism that limits the lifespan of data in a cache or network, after which the data expires and must be refreshed.